- Food and Cooking»

 Up for an interesting fact?
 Banana is the largest herbaceous flowering plant.
 And the banana is always mistaken as a tree.

-Also called papaw or pawpaw.
-But in the Philippines is also called papaya.
-The young green papaya fruit is use in Filipino cuisine.
-As the fruit ripe, it turns yellow in color.
-The mildly ripe papaya is ready to be eaten and back in the Philippines, we usually enjoy it with vinegar and salt.
+Also called papaw or pawpaw it is known in the Philippines as papaya.
+The young green papaya fruit is used in Filipino cuisine.
+As the fruit ripens, it turns yellow in color.
+The mildly ripe papaya is ready to be eaten and some Pinoys prefers having it with vinegar and salt.

 Up For The Legend Of The Papaya?